jw-cv/iohk-golang-backend/README.md

 3. Add or update tests to cover your changes
 4. Ensure all tests pass locally

-We appreciate your contributions to improve this project!

-## Future Work

-- Deployment instructions for AWS and Vercel will be added in future updates.
-- Additional API endpoints and features are planned for upcoming releases.
+Please see my [Contact Information](#contact-information) below for any queries you may have.

-## License
+## Improvements

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.
+- There are many things I would have liked to add to this project and there is always room for improvement.
+- I would have liked to make use of https://hasura.io/ or similar tools to generate the APIs and other boilerplate code from the database schema / single source of truth.
+- Deploy this application to AWS and present a URL for ease of use.
+- Incorporate a CI/CD pipeline.
+- Add authentication, authorization and many more features to the frontend.
+- The list goes on...

 ## Contact Information

-For support or questions, please feel free to contact me at [joshwillems.cv@gmail.com](mailto:joshwillems.cv@gmail.com).
+For any questions you may have, please feel free to contact me at [joshwillems.cv@gmail.com](mailto:joshwillems.cv@gmail.com).